 - The question should ask about information present in the text passage given.
 It should not require additional information or interpretation.

-- Do not copy paste answer text into the question.
+- Do not copy-paste answer text into the question.
 Good questions do not contain the exact same words as the answer or the context around the answer.
-The question should be a reformulation with synonyms and in different order as the context of the answer.
+The question should be a reformulation with synonyms and in a different order as the context of the answer.

 - Questions should be very precise natural questions you would ask when you want information from another person.